This post may contain affiliate links, view our disclosure policy.

 This Florida beach is world-renowned for its incredible shelling opportunities.

-The beaches of Sanibel Island are perhaps one of the best shelling spots not just in North America, but anywhere!
+The beaches of Sanibel Island are perhaps one of the best shelling spots not just in North America – but anywhere!

-The position where one is bent over at the waist to collect shells from the beach is officially called the “Sanibel Stoop”.
+In fact, shell hunting here is so iconic that there’s even a posture named after the island.
+The position where one is bent over at the waist to collect shells from the beach is officially called the “Sanibel Stoop.”

 The best part is that there are shells to be found all year long.